duarteocarmo/duarteocarmo.github.io/_drafts/2019-07-15-automating-business.markdown

 But lets us say that this sales report comes in every month, how can we automatically run this notebook with any excel file in the same format?

+## Automating report generation using papermill

+[Papermill](https://papermill.readthedocs.io/en/latest/) is a handy tool that allows us to "parameterize and execute" Jupyter Notebooks.
+This basically means that papermill allows you execute the same jupyter notebook, with different variable defined outside its context.

+Let us say we want to generate the same report as above, but with another excel file: `sales_february.xlsx`.